Proposed Rules for Adoption

 A public hearing on the proposed rules was held Thursday January 25, 2018 2:00 p.m. – 4:00 p.m. at the offices of the Department of State Treasurer, 3200 Atlantic Avenue, Raleigh, NC 27604.
 Department of State Treasurer staff accepted public comments on the proposed rules and on the fiscal note during this time.

-A SPECIAL MEETING of the TSERS and LGERS Boards of Trustees will be held Wednesday March 7, 2018 at 2:00 p.m. via conference call.
-Participation is available by calling 1-866-434-5269 and using Access Code: 6936334.
+A SPECIAL MEETING of the TSERS and LGERS Boards of Trustees was held Wednesday March 7, 2018 at 2:00 p.m. via conference call.
 The TSERS and LGERS Boards of Trustees will consider all public comments received to the proposed rules and fiscal note and consider adoption of the rules.

 Procedure for Objection and Subjecting a Proposed Rule to Legislative Review: Any person who objects to the adoption of a permanent rule may submit written comments to firstname.lastname@example.org.
 If the objection is not resolved prior to the adoption of the rule, a person may also submit written objections to the Rules Review Commission.
 If the Rules Review Commission receives written and signed objections in accordance with G.S.
 150B-21.3(b2) from 10 or more persons clearly requesting review by the legislature and the Rules Review Commission approves the rule, the rule will become effective as provided in G.S.
 150B-21.3(b1).